Blood of Eden (series)

-Detailed Summary of The Blood of Eden: The Immortal Rules (Spoilers)
+Detailed Summary of The Blood of Eden: The Immortal Rules

 The series takes place post-apocalypse, where a virus called "Red Lung" has wiped out most of humanity, leaving vampires to rule over most of the general populace.
 Those who survived the virus have either survived Red Lung or have been Turned into Rabids, a relative of vampires that were created during an experiment to find a cure for Red Lung.
 Most humans live within vampire cities, where a Wall surrounds and protects the population from rabids.
 Inside, there is another Wall to the Inner City.
 Inside of this Wall live the vampires and their human slaves, while outside, humans survive on their own.
 Under the rule of vampires, registered citizens are forced to give blood for the vampires once a month, but not all humans in the cities are Registered.
 Allison Sekemoto is an Unregistered, living on her own with a gang of four people.
 She can remain in the city and doesn't have to give blood to the vampires, but still faces starvation and violence from opposing Unregistered gangs.